shelenderrkumar/RAG-App/README.md

 ### Known Limitations

 - **Email Functionality**: Currently uses a mock function for sending emails; it doesn't send real emails.
-- **Error Handling**: Basic error handling is present, but there's room for more comprehensive exception management.
 - **Testing**: Limited tests are included; expanding test coverage would improve reliability.
 - **Scalability**: The application may require optimization to handle larger datasets and more users efficiently.

 ### Future Improvements

 - **Integrate Real Email Service**: Connect to an actual email service provider to enable sending real emails to users.
-- **Enhance Error Handling**: Implement more robust error handling and logging mechanisms.
 - **Increase Test Coverage**: Write additional unit and integration tests to cover more scenarios.
 - **Optimize Performance**: Improve indexing and retrieval processes for better scalability.
 - **Improve User Interface**: Enhance the index.html page for a more user-friendly experience.